About the In-house Network advisory committee

 Amanda is a managing director at Deutsche Bank, co-heading the finance, lending and capital markets legal team in London.

-Amanda joined Deutsche Bank in 2006, having previously spent eight years working at Clifford Chance in their London and New York offices.
+Amanda joined Deutsche Bank in 2006.
+She previously spent eight years working in Clifford Chance's London and New York offices.

 Sophie is the head of learning and development at Flex Legal.